Wednesday, August 28, 2024

 the lone in cologne,

-I could’ve stopped
+I could’ve stopped falling

-falling for that one lipstick
+for the one shade of lipstick

 on your private playlist